-Some funds from this program have been used for environmental review for the Fulton Corridor Revitalization.
-LMDC continued to work with the City and consultants on the Fulton Corridor Revitalization Program regarding budget, implementation of projects, and environmental review and monitoring.
+Some funds from this program continue to be used for environmental review and monitoring for the Fulton Corridor Revitalization projects.
+In the fourth quarter of 2009, environmental consultant services were used to comply with the unanticipated discoveries plan at Burling Slip and the monitoring plan at DeLury Square.
+LMDC continued to work with the City on the Fulton Corridor Revitalization Program budget, and the LMDC Board authorized a reallocation of funds between the Incentive and Streetscape Program and the Open Spaces Program in December 2009.